-The curriculum of each semester shall be a blend of theory, practical courses and project / Start up work as stated in Table 2.
+The curriculum of each semester shall be a blend of theory and practical courses as stated in Table 1.

-Electives: Every student shall choose electives from the list of electives related to their degree programme in consultation with the class advisor, Programme Coordinator and the HoD.
-The student will be required to study 2 types of electives called "Open Electives" and "Professional Electives" and the electives will spread over from 1st semester to 3rd semester.
-Professional electives are courses offered by a department to the students of their own branch and Open electives are courses offered by other departments to widen the student's knowledge in interdisciplinary courses.
+Electives: Every student shall choose electives from the list of electives relating to their degree programme as given in consultation with the class advisor, Programme Co-ordinator and the HoD.
+The student will be required to study dual electives and the electives will be in the 3rdsemester.